Blog Music Licensing

 7. Music Makes Your Podcast Fun

-Of course, this is related to pace, emotion, and focus, but it's worth pointing out that music makes us happy.
+Of course, this is related to pace, emotion, and focus, but it’s worth pointing out that music makes us happy.
 This is a compelling reason for listeners to keep coming back to your podcast.
 If your podcast has potentially dry or heavy subject matter (like economics or mental health), background music or audio that makes your audience feel good could be an essential way of making your material compelling and appealing.
+Conclusion

-If you've wondered if you need backwground music for your podcast, the answer is a resounding "yes."
+If you’ve wondered if you need backwground music for your podcast, the answer is a resounding “yes.”
 Podcasts feel naked without music.
 If you wonder where to find music, Stock Music should be your first port of call.
+Stock Music has hundreds of background music tracks to choose from.
+They are conveniently organized by:

 Mood (e.g., Happy, Meditative, Edgy)